proophsoftware/fee-office/book/DDD/interviewing_domain_experts.md

 time are the best domain experts.
 They've built the legacy systems and dealt with the business logic for many years.
 They know all the edge cases.

+{.alert .alert-warning}
+It doesn't mean you should only talk to developers.
+Their view of the business is often driven by a technical mindset.
+Find a way to get access to real domain experts as often as possible.
+Usually they are very busy, but try it anyway.

 And like a true domain expert @enumag provided a lot of information in one go.
 When talking to domain experts you need to be prepared.
 One good question can cause a long discussion.
 You can get access to very important knowledge but the domain experts will use their language and you probably won't understand everything right away.